Fix Email Deliverability for Pakistani Ecommerce: A Revenue Audit

 Start with p=none — this tells receiving servers to send reports but not to reject or quarantine failing emails.
 This monitoring phase typically lasts 2-4 weeks while you review reports and identify legitimate sending sources you may have missed.

 After confirming that all legitimate sending sources pass SPF and DKIM, change the policy to p=quarantine (send failing emails to spam) and eventually p=reject (block failing emails entirely).
-According to Word to the Wise, DMARC at enforcement level (p=quarantine or p=reject) is now a prerequisite for BIMI — the protocol that displays your brand logo next to emails in supported inboxes.
-BIMI can increase open rates by 10-30% simply through visual recognition.
+DMARC at enforcement level (p=quarantine or p=reject) is commonly required before implementing BIMI — the protocol that displays your brand logo next to emails in supported inboxes.
+BIMI can improve brand recognition, but it should be treated as a trust signal rather than a guaranteed open-rate lift.

 DMARC reports reveal something surprising for many Pakistani businesses: unauthorized senders using your domain.
 These could be former employees with access to old email systems, partner companies sending on your behalf without proper configuration, or malicious actors attempting phishing attacks.
 The reports show every source, legitimate or not.